Roger Bisby investigates the Blaklader workwear range.

 Bricklayers, for example, will probably prefer fewer pockets, and a slightly heavier fabric, whereas a plumber or electrician would appreciate a lighter weight fabric with the ability to bend and twist, which is found in the Craftsman range.
 Make no mistake; the lighter weight fabric is still very strong and hard-wearing.

-The Craftsman trousers shown in our pictures are also available in black, and have three needle seams at stress 20160907_blaklader_4139points, which is always the crutch.
+The Craftsman trousers shown in our pictures are also available in black, and have three needle seams at stress points, which is always the crutch.
 It is said that a kilometre of thread is used to sew one pair of trousers.
 I wasn’t going to unpick the seams to verify this so we will take that as read.

 The point is that Blaklader offers a lifetime warranty on the seams.
 The knees and back of the knees have Cordura reinforced panels for extra hard wearing and the holster pockets are reinforced for nails and screws.